Epoxy resin is now enjoying a surge in popularity among enthusiasts due to its remarkable adaptability.

 10. Epoxy’s chemical characteristics are altered when you add additives like colors or granules.
 This lowers its heat resistance and diminishes its non-toxicity.
 Incorporate a transparent top layer for the safe placement of hot items.

 11. Clean up with acetone after working with wet Epoxy.
-It may be removed off the floor by heating it with a blowtorch and scraping it with a screwdriver.
+It may be removed from the floor by heating it with a blowtorch and scraping it with a screwdriver.

 Does Craft Resin Hold Up Well Under Heat?